 While researching Rockwell's life for this presentation I have to do, I came across two quotes that sort of encapsulate the reasons I like Norman Rockwell so much.

-"Without thinking too much about it in specific terms, I was showing the America I knew and observed to others who might not have noticed."
+"Without thinking too much about it in specific terms, I was showing the America I knew and observed to others who might not have noticed."and

 To me, Norman Rockwell was the perfect patriotic.
 He isn't the kind of person who shows their patriotism by posting hateful articles about the state of the government or education or foreign relations to your facebook wall, He focused on the good things that were happening.
 And that doesn't mean he ignored the bad.
 Rockwell often depicted New York slums and the escapades of immigrant children and their families.
 One of his most famous paintings was of Ruby Bridges, one of the first African Americans integrated into an all-white school.